italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 The RFI is detected by R1 that may inform P-PNC about the remote failure with an RFI status indication, if instructed to do so, and with a BFD down event notification when detecting missing connectivity.
 As noted, MDSC correlates the events to determine the affected services.

-A failure may also occur when the two unidirectional fibers connecting a router, e.g. R1, to a ROADM, e.g. ROADM2, are affected, for example for a simultaneous fiber cut, as shown in figure {:#fig-failure-bidir-link}.
+A failure may also occur when the two unidirectional fibers connecting a router, e.g. R1, to a ROADM, e.g. ROADM2, are affected, for example for a simultaneous fiber cut, as shown in figure {{fig-failure-bidir-link}}.

 ~~~~ ascii-art
 {::include figures/multi-layer-failure-bidir-link.txt}